Completion and Graduation

 If you transfer from a college in the Alamo Colleges District to another Texas public college or university without having completed your Associate Degree, you may qualify for an Associate Degree under the Reverse Transfer Degree Program .
-To be eligible students must have accumulated 25% of the Associate degree (usually 15 credit college-level credit hours) at a college in the Alamo Colleges District awarding the degree and subsequently completed the degree requirements. for the college in the college in the Alamo College District, at the transfer institution.
+To be eligible, students must have accumulated 25% of the Associate degree (usually 15 credit college-level credit hours) at a college in the Alamo College District awarding the degree and subsequently completed the degree requirements, for the college in the Alamo College District, at the transfer institution.
 Earned hours must include six semester hours in U.S./Texas government and six hours in U.S./Texas history.

 To request a Reverse Transfer Degree you need to submit your Application Graduation Form online, and submit an official transcript from a public Texas college or university indicating the award of a baccalaureate degree.
 See your college for full instructions.